nickoala/telepot/doc/index.rst

 --------------

 Sooner or later, your bot will want to send *you* messages.
 You should have discovered your own user id from above interactions.
-I will keeping using my fake id of ``999999999``.
+I will keep using my fake id of ``999999999``.
 Remember to substitute your own (real) id::

     >>> bot.sendMessage(999999999, 'Hey!')